Antho1426/trajnetplusplusbaselines/README.md

 <a name="mi_3_1"></a>
 ### 1) Implementation details

 The implementation of contrastive learning in the Social GAN multimodal baseline was highly similar to the one applied in LSTM.
 In fact, we basically replicated the function `contrastive_loss` used in milestone 2 to compute the contrastive loss with the LSTM-based network inside the function `loss_criterion` of `sgan/trainer.py`.
-Nearly all the parameters needed in this task were already prepared to compute the variety loss and we just had to find a way to retrieve the parameters `batch_scene` and `batch_feat`. `batch_scene` (i.e. the tensor containing the trajectories of all the pedestrians in the scene) is available in the `train_batch` function from which the `loss_criterion` function is called.
+Nearly all the parameters needed in this task were already prepared to compute the variety loss and we actually just had to find a way to retrieve the parameters `batch_scene` and `batch_feat`. `batch_scene` (i.e. the tensor containing the trajectories of all the pedestrians in the scene) is available in the `train_batch` function from which the `loss_criterion` function is called.
 Hence, we modified the signature of `loss_criterion` to integrate this new parameter.
 As for the other variable `batch_feat` (i.e. the tensor containing the encoded representation of the observed trajectories created by the interaction and sequence encoder), we had just to modify the `forward` method of the `SGAN` class in `sgan.py` such that it returns the `batch_feat` computed by the generator for the last predicted scene.
-Of course, we had to call the projection head and the spatial encoder at the top of the `contrastive_loss` (along with other parameters such as the `temperature` required for Contrastive Learning), but apart from that the content and the principle of positive and negative sampling used in this `contrastive_loss` function are exactly the same as the ones used in milestone 2.
+Of course, we had to call the projection head and the spatial encoder at the top of the `contrastive_loss` (along with other parameters such as the `temperature` required for contrastive learning), but apart from that the content and the principle of positive and negative sampling used in this `contrastive_loss` function are exactly the same as the ones used in milestone 2.